 Did you know the sources of stress, the effects of stress and the attempted methods of stress reduction differ in men and women?
 Here are some facts about women and stress:

 - Women report higher levels of stress than men

 - Married women report higher levels of stress than single women

-- Women are more likely to report money as a source of stress than men
+- They are more likely to report money as a source of stress than men

 - Women are more likely to report physical and emotional symptoms of stress

-- Women are more likely to report eating as a result of increased stress
+- They are more likely to report eating as a result of increased stress

 - Women are more likely to report a lack of will power as a barrier to reducing stress

 - Women are less likely to exercise as a stress management tool

 - We have begun to understand the physiological explanations for the gender differences